apache/incubator-brooklyn/docs/use/guide/defining-applications/archetype.md

 To build, run the commands:

 {% highlight bash %}
-cd autobrick
+$ cd autobrick
-mvn clean install
+$ mvn clean install assembly:assembly
-mvn assembly:assembly
 {% endhighlight %}

-The assembly command will build a complete distribution in target/autobrick-0.1.0-SNAPSHOT-dist.tar.gz
+The assembly command will build a complete standalone distribution archive in `target/autobrick-0.1.0-SNAPSHOT-dist.tar.gz`, suitable for redistribution and containing `./start.sh` in the root.

-You can unpack this and run the example:
+An unpacked equivalent is placed in `target/autobrick-0.1.0-SNAPSHOT-dist`, thus you can run the single-node sample locally with:

 {% highlight bash %}
+$ cd target/autobrick-0.1.0-SNAPSHOT-dist/autobrick-0.1.0-SNAPSHOT/
-./start.sh launch --cluster
+$ ./start.sh launch --single
 {% endhighlight %}

-This start.sh script has all of the same options as the default `brooklyn` script, with a couple of extra options:
+This `start.sh` script has all of the same options as the default `brooklyn` script, including `./start.sh help` and the `--location` argument for `launch`, with a couple of extra `launch` options for the sample blueprints in the archetype project:

 - `./start.sh launch --single` will launch a single app-server instance
-- `./start.sh launch --cluster` will launch a cluster of app-servers (i.e. will launch the example app)
+- `./start.sh launch --cluster` will launch a cluster of app-servers